 valve design like the Cayin A50T, A55T, A88T, etc. These amps usually delivering 20-25 wpc

 in triode mode and 35-45 watts in pentode mode.

-My ultimate recommendation is the GlowMaster KT88 PP fully balanced amplifier.
-This provides at least the level of transparency of my 6C33 mono blocks + the bass punch of my solid state amps.
-You will need a high-quality balanced line stage like the 6N6P + decent 24 bit high-res audio, minimum 2kUSD phono cartridge and a really good phone stage like the Grail to hear all what this amp can do.
-Sorry, this doesn't come cheap.
+My recommendation for the DTQWT is bi-amping with a good tube PP amp for mid-tweeter and some digital amp for the bass.
+Make sure they have the same gain!
+To run this you will need a high-quality balanced line stage like the 6N6P + decent 24 bit high-res audio, minimum 2kUSD phono cartridge and a really good phone stage like the Grail to hear all what this amp can do.
+Sorry, this certainly doesn't come cheap.

 Last, but not least: I have twice seen 8008 main driver's cone ripped apart from using 400 watt solid state amp - or lending the system to children's Saturday Night disco party.
 This from DTQWT mkII and DTQWT-12.
 Now, the DTQWT-12 was not made to play louder, only deeper.
 The main front driver still carries the full low-end signal and 95 dB sensitive speakers should simply not be fed 400 solid state watts.
 The voice coil was fully intact but the cone was just simply ripped apart.
 The other reason for this was that the speakers were supposed to energise more than 100 square metres rooms.
 This is equivalent to a smaller cinema space - and this is a completely different story.
 Before building speakers we need to analyse what kind of sound level we're aiming at, what is the room size - and volume, and what kind of amplifier are we going to use.

 |FAQ on bi-amping:|